UKHO/docs/quality-assurance/Security-Testing-Guidance.md

 ## **Session Management**

-The basic test to determine that the user session is secure, which focuses around the following points
+The basic test to determine that the user session is secure, which focuses around the following points.

 1. The session identifier is secret
 2. That session identifier must be random, and